Frequently Asked Questions for International Students

 Grade point average (undergraduate), graduate coursework (if applicable), GRE or GMAT test scores, letters of recommendation, writing samples, and a record of work experience are among the items the admission committee reviews.
 Specific requirements vary by program.

-Where can an applicant get information regarding the GRE and GMAT examinations?
+Where can an applicant get information regarding the GRE and GMAT examinations (for programs that require these test scores)?

 When are applications and any applicable fees due?